entitiesofentities/msabuild/_includes/welcome.md

 * &bull; “**Fascism and Populism**” encompasses a broad geographic range including Europe, Asia, and the Americas to explore the ways in which aesthetic forms, objects, and performances are mobilized by authoritarian regimes.
 This interdisciplinary stream will include a roundtable that explores the link—and differences—between Fascism and Populism in modernist and contemporary contexts.

 * &bull; “**Irreconcilable Differences?
 Modernism and Area Studies**” brings together panels that assess reactions to modernism across humanistic and social-scientific disciplines.
 Organizations such as the African Literature Association, Caribbean Studies Association, Latina/o Studies Association, and the Association for Asian Studies will be invited to sponsor and/or propose speakers for panels in which scholars will speak to how they conceive of modernism from the vantage of their disciplines.
 Is it a useful term?
 An object of critique?
 A minor term within a wider cultural or disciplinary history?

 * &bull; “**Teaching Modernism and Activism in an Age of Right-Wing Extremism**” asks whether teaching modernist literature can not only draw connections between the 1920-1940s and our own cultural and political moment, but also encourage modes of resistance in and out of the classroom.
 How has modernist studies historically contributed to contemporary ideas of white supremacy, and does it invite notions of white supremacy now?
 How do we make modernism into a more inclusive, multi-perspectival field that reflects the diversity of the US population?
 Is this a desirable goal?

-* &bull; “**Modernism and the Environment**” solicits papers and panels addressing such topics as “modernism and energy regimes,” “modernism in the wilderness,” “modernist land art,” and “modernism, climate, environment”
+* &bull; “**Modernism and the Environment**” solicits papers and panels addressing such topics as “modernism and energy regimes,” “modernism in the wilderness,” “modernist land art,” and “modernism, climate, environment.”

-###Call for Seminar Proposals
+### Call for Seminar Proposals
 **Deadline: February 7, 2020 (Friday)**

 Seminars are among the unique features of the MSA conference.
 Participants write brief position papers (5-7 pages) that are circulated and read prior to the conference.
 Each seminar is limited to 15 participants.
 Seminars generate lively exchange and often facilitate future collaborations.
 The format also allows a larger number of conference attendees to seek financial support from their institutions as they educate themselves and their colleagues on subjects of mutual interest.
 Seminars are two hours in length.
 Because seminars led solely by graduate students are not likely to be accepted, we encourage interested graduate students to invite a faculty member to lead the seminar with them.
 Please note that this is the call for seminar leaders.
 Sign-up for seminar participants will take place on a first-come, first-served basis coinciding with registration for the conference.